-I went to Loyola University, which actually offered a B.S. degree in Communication Networks and Security.
+I got a B.S. degree in Communication Networks and Security.
 The degree was heavily focused on theory and computer networks, which meant that I had to do a lot of discovery and fiddling outside of the classroom to really get up to speed.
 That happened through corporate internships, hobby projects, finding any IT consulting opportunities I could get my hands on, and even some part-time gigs doing security operations.

 One of my internships lead to a full time job on the security team at a major insurance company, where I focused on application security, security operations, vulnerability management, and participated on their Computer Security Incident Response team.